Code-Institute-Submissions/craft-beer-festival/README.md

 Straith after that good few reasons why you should join us, telling intrested visitor what you can find there apart from a wide selection of beers.
+When u scrol further down you will see who will be hosting the venue this year.
+When you click on the logo you will be directed to a new window with and actual beer producer.
+This section is visible for large screen users only.

 Enough information to satisfy curiosity without overwhelming the user.

 #### Gallery
-The Gallery page is laid out in 2 rows of 3 columns each to fit images for large and medium screens and 1 column wide for mobile devices.
+The Gallery section is laid out in 2 rows of 3 columns for large and medium screens and 1 column wide for mobile devices.

 The zoom in image for large screens enables viever to see closer look without opening seprate window.

-Pricing
-The pricing page features two tables, which list example sizes of artwork and guideline prices.
-One table for drawings and a second one for paintings.
-The tables are displayed next to each other on desktop and tablet, and stacked on top of each other for mobiles.

-Below the tables some small print briefly explains why the prices given are guideline only and encourages the user to request a quote for their own custom order.

-At the bottom of the page the call to action button guides the user to learn How to Order.

-How to Order
-The How to Order page features the 5 numbered steps involved in ordering a custom artwork.
-Each step features a large, obvious icon, and a brief learnable explanation of the step.

-Below the order timeline the user is informed how long their order is likely to take to be completed, one timescale each for drawings and paintings.

-At the bottom of the page the call to action button guides the user to Request a Quote and they are taken to the Contact page.
+#### Video
+The Video section is laid out in 2 rows of 2 columns for large and medium screens and 1 column wide for mobile devices.

+#### Craft Beer 2019
+In this section you will find a pure essence of the actaul event.
+You will find out about the music line up, who and when and what time is performing.
+Most importanly you will be able to buy ticket by simply clicking on responsive "buy button".In the form visitor will be asked to provide card details address name.
+Buttons "save changes" and continue to checkout are disabled.

-Contact
+#### Contact
-The Contact page features a contact form, which requests client name and email, provides a place to upload a photograph, and below that a box to leave a message.
-At the bottom of the form clients can upload photograph(s) they want the artist to use.
+The Contact section features a responsive contact button which opens form, where  visitors are asked about name and email, and below that a box to leave a message.

-The bottom of the form contains a Send Butto
+Phone number for imidiate contact  on top of the window.
+Here you can also ask questions about partnership in our event The bottom of the form contains a Submitand Save Changes Button (disabled) plus Close Button.

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+#### Feedback & Sponsors
+In this section you can read some feedbacks of people who joined us in prevoius years.
+Under feedbacks developer listed sponsors logos of this year event.

+#### Footer
+This section contains copyrights, downloadable version of usefull info in PDF and social media icons linking to 3 organisers media pages.
 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...
+- Win button alows visitors to recive a free admition
+- Buy Ticket button enables visitors to make quick payement to get ticket
+- Social media icons will take to an actual social media websites
+- "Can you see your tap" section linked to actaul beer prodcers

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.